acomito/react-material-ui-wordpress/README.md

-# The Meteor Chef - Base
+# The Meteor Chef - Base - Material-ui
 A starting point for Meteor apps.

 <table>